COVID-19: ACCOMMODATIONS

 The Turbine Boutique Hotel & Spa | Knysna

 The Turbine Hotel and Spa is a boutique 5-star hotel which offers luxurious accommodation, exceptional cuisine, and a range of world-class facilities.
-This exceptional hotel is situated on the picturesque Thesen Island, within the scenic Knysna estuary and occupies an old power station building.
+This unique hotel is situated on the picturesque Thesen Islands, within the scenic Knysna estuary and occupies an old power station building.
 Some of the machinery which was used in this power station forms an integral part of the hotel’s aesthetics.
-The hotel features seventeen standard rooms, six luxury rooms, a honeymoon suite, and a self-catering Water Club apartment.
+The hotel features seventeen standard rooms, six luxury rooms, a honeymoon suite and 2 suites which are situated adjacent to the main building.
 Each of the rooms provide luxurious amenities such as a flat screen TV, WiFi, a fully-stocked mini bar, and a tea and coffee station.
-Other facilities include two onsite restaurants and a spa.
+Other facilities include two onsite restaurants, a spa and easy access to a number of activities.

 Each with kingsize beds, ensuite bathroom, mini bar fridge, air-conditioning and satellite TV.